 It is given to an individual in recognition of a series of contributions in the areas of scholarship, public history, conservation and preservation, and teaching.

 Richard P. McCormick Prize

 Given every other year (odd years) to the author of an outstanding scholarly book on New Jersey history published during the preceding two years.
-The award carries a
+The award

 Alfred E. Driscoll Dissertation Prize: